Diagnosis of bacteremia and septicemia in adults and children (including neonates)

 Procalcitonin (ProCT) is a 116-amino acid precursor of calcitonin (CT).
 ProCT is processed to an N-terminal 57 amino acid peptide (CT [32-amino acids] and a 21-amino acid C-terminal peptide, catacalcin [CCP-1]).
 Expression of this group of peptides is normally limited to thyroid C cells and, to a small extent, other neuroendocrine cells.
 CT is the only hormonally active of these peptides.
 CT is secreted by C cells in response to hypercalcemia and inhibits bone resorption by osteoclasts, minimizing oscillations in serum calcium and calcium loss.

-During severe systemic inflammation, in particular related to bacterial infection, the tissue-specific control of CT-related peptides expression breaks down and ProCT and CCP-1 (referred collectively to as ProCT) are secreted in large quantities by many tissues.
+During severe systemic inflammation, particularly those related to bacterial infection, the tissue-specific control of CT-related peptides expression breaks down and ProCT and CCP-1 (referred collectively to as ProCT) are secreted in large quantities by many tissues.
 CT levels do not change.

 Noninfectious inflammatory stimuli need to be extremely severe to result in ProCT elevations, making it a more specific marker for severe infections than most other inflammatory markers (cytokines, interleukins, and acute-phase reactants).
 ProCT elevations are also more sustained than those of most other markers and occur in neutropenic patients.
 This reduces the risk of false-negative results.